ptr1337/arm-img-builder-docker/README.md

 ```
 #### Change the image tag to your needs.

-**:latest is for cross compiling on your amd64 and arm64
+**:amd64 is for cross compiling on x86_64 Machine
-:native is for native compiling on arm64**
+:arm64 for compiling on a arm64 machine **

 ### Pulling and start the container